-New York's Gambit to Foil Trump Pardons
+New York’s Double-Jeopardy Loophole

 As the attorney general wrote, such a change to state statute would not be without precedent.
 In 2011, at his behest, the legislature closed the “Helmsley loophole,” which was named for the flamboyant hotelier Leona Helmsley.
 She had avoided state charges for tax cheating on the basis that she had already been tried in federal court.
 Schneiderman argued, and the legislature agreed, that the double-jeopardy protection was not intended to allow people like Helmsley to escape prosecution in state courts.

-“There are a number of exceptions under New York law to the general rule, and what he is simply urging is that there be another exception added,” said Peter M. Shane, a professor of law at Ohio State.
+“There are a number of exceptions under New York law to the general rule, and what he is simply urging is that there be another exception added,” Peter M. Shane, a professor of law at Ohio State, said.
 “If a presidential pardon kicks in, then the person obviously would not have been tried twice.
 They would not have had to face a jury more than once.”

 Through a spokeswoman, Cuomo quickly endorsed the idea: “Governor Cuomo believes that the federal legal system should not provide a basis for any wrong doers to escape justice.
 To that end, we are reviewing the proposal and look forward to working with the Attorney General on the issue.”